ANSAKsoftware/exifax-testfax/README.md

 # exifax-testfax
-Glue to allow connecting HylaFax, through exifax to exim 4.96, written originally to assist my brother, a SysAdmin for a local community services non-profit.
+Glue to allow connecting HylaFax to exim 4.96, through exifax.
+It was written originally to assist my brother, a SysAdmin for a local community services non-profit.

-It consists of one file needed to initialize a `mysql` database, so that it can be used to "detaint" fax e-mails of the form:
+It consists of this README and one file needed only long enough to initialize a `mysql` (or `mariadb`) database, so that it can be used to "detaint" fax e-mails of the form:
 ```
 fax@12366048899.fax
 ```